EPCCed/eidf-docs/docs/safe-haven-services/superdome-flex-tutorial/L5_parallelised_r_analysis.md

     Country = rep(c("England","Scotland","Wales","NorthernIreland"), 50000000))
     system.time(venue_data[, mean(Capacity), by = Country])

 This creates some random data in a large data table and then performs a calculation on it.
 Try running R with varying numbers of threads to see what impact that has on performance.
-Remember, you can vary the number of threads R uses by setting OMP_NUM_THREADS= before you run R. If you want to try easily varying the number of threads you can save the above code into a script and run it using Rscript, changing OMP_NUM_THREADS each time you run it, i.e.:
+Remember, you can vary the number of threads R uses by setting OMP_NUM_THREADS= before you run R. If you want to try easily varying the number of threads you can save the above code into a script and run it using Rscript, changing OMP_NUM_THREADS each time you run it, e.g.:

     export OMP_NUM_THREADS=1